 Guada Guarin, the starlet who joined Paloma in filing a rape case against the TV hosts, is now living a relatively peaceful life as a spa manager.

-In a 2015 interview, she expressed her dismay with the resurrected controversy, telling the public that she doesn’t want her name to be dragged to the issue.
+In a 2015 interview, she expressed her dismay with the resurrected controversy, telling the public that she doesn’t want her name to be dragged into the issue.

-Guarin reiterated that the public apology was already enough and that she has moved on with her life.
-She added that reopening old wounds will serve no purpose, especially now that she has a daughter who is aspiring to be a teacher.
+Guarin reiterated that the public apology was enough and that she has moved on with her life.
+She added that reopening old wounds will serve no purpose, especially now that she has a daughter aspiring to be a teacher.

-She also believes that people will never understand what she and Paloma really went through.
+She also believes people will never understand what she and Paloma went through.

 Meanwhile, in a 2016 election special in DZMM, Sen. Tito Sotto dismissed the Pepsi Paloma scandal as a mere gimmick of Rey del Cruz.

-Facing libel threats from Vic Sotto and Joey de Leon at that time, the talent manager attempted to reopen the case so the two would be forced to drop the charges.
+Facing libel threats from Vic Sotto and Joey de Leon, the talent manager attempted to reopen the case so the two would be forced to drop the charges.